robmoffat/k9/docs/design/formats.md

  - **Relevant Links**:  if it links to other elements (which are on our diagram already), include these.
  - **All the Links**:  include any referenced elements, irrespective of whether they are currently on this diagram.

 For each of these broad inclusion mechanisms, you may want to have some kind of filter, to reduce the amount of attributes/contained elements/links.
-Not sure how this would work... likely we need some way of using tags or something.
+Not sure how this would work... likely we need some way of using tags or something.   *Obviously, XPath provides exactly the functionality we need here*.

 ## Open Structure